Digitaria exilis: Harvest and post-harvest processing

 Digitaria exilis also has good sustainability qualities and can survive in difficult environments.
 After being exposed to washing and scarifying treatments, the crop maintained germination rates.
 Digitaria exilis has also germinated well in various soil types, such as sand and loam.
 The crop requires little input and can survive on rain.
 It is adapted to marginal land: it does well in poor soil and is drought resistant.
-All these characteristics make Digitaria exilis a potential good crop candidate.
+All these characteristics make D. exilis a potential good crop candidate.

 Digitaria exilis can be harvested in a number of ways.
 Some farmers uproot them to get the seeds, but other methods may be more effective.
 Sickles are used to cut the part of the plant containing the seeds rather than destroying the whole plant.
 Threshing varies from region to region.
 Methods include beating the straw to extract the grain, or trampling the straw to extract the seeds.
 Afterwards the grains have to be dried, usually over the period of a few days.
 The crop has very small seeds surrounded by hard kernels, so its grains are ground into a fine powder before being used in cooking.

 On the other hand, Digitaria exilis has some implications for its ability to be a crop candidate.
 One thing the crop struggles with is in competing with weeds.
 Farmers are therefore required to remove weeds after sowing.
 Another issue is that after planting Digitaria exilis, the fields require time to recover soil nutrients.
 Usually the field has to left fallow for 1–2 years after harvest.
 These are some of the qualities that need improvement and whose improvement can be achieved through artificial selection.